Detecting Vulnerabilities in Encrypted Software Code while Ensuring Code Privacy: Code Privacy Phase

 \subsubsection{Translation process}

-The process of translating the LexToken stream to ITL consists in representing the stream in a simpler structure by applying a set of transformations and a cleaning task.
-Our ITL-tokens are mainly provided by the \texttt{token\_type} of LexTokens, plus those specified for code analysis tasks we want to support (e.g., those presented in Table~\ref{tab:tokens_example}) and others that we defined for specific purposes, such as denoting the end of assignments, conditions, and control flow branches.

-In a nutshell, the translation process works as follows: $(i)$ the LexToken stream is divided into several lines, each containing the LexTokens belonging to the same line of code.
-For instance, the LexToken stream in Figure \ref{fig:arch_example} is divided into six lines, where the first line will comprise the first seven LexTokens since their \texttt{line\_number} parameters are equal to 1; $(ii)$ a cleaning task is carried out to remove LexTokens of metacharacters that are irrelevant to be represented as ITL and analysis (e.g., the open-parenthesis, \texttt{LPAREN}); $(iii)$ each LexToken is analyzed and transformed in a tuple \texttt{<ITL-token, line\_number>}, where the \texttt{ITL-token} will be either the LexToken's \texttt{token\_type} or a specific token for the code analysis task (e.g., XSS detection), and the \texttt{line\_number} is the line number presented in the LexToken; $(iv)$ and finally \textit{ending} ITL-tokens are added to each line.
+Each group of LexTokens belonging to the same line of code is translated into an ITL line, after removing LexTokens of metacharacters that are irrelevant for representation as ITL and analysis (e.g., the left-parenthesis, \texttt{LPAREN}).
+After cleaning, each remaining LexToken of the code line is analysed and transformed into a tuple \texttt{<ITL-token, line\_number>}, where the \texttt{ITL-token} will be either the LexToken's \texttt{token\_type} or a specific token for the code analysis task (e.g., XSS detection), and the \texttt{line\_number} is the line number presented in the LexToken.
+Afterwards, an \emph{ending} ITL-token is added to the resulting ITL line, i.e., one of those we created to this effect, such as \texttt{END\_ASSIGN} to denote the end of an assignment instruction.

-The transformations conducted by the translator in steps $(ii)$ to $(iv)$ are based on a set of rules contained in the \textit{ITL Tokens \& Rules} database, namely the following two main ones (Appendix~\ref{app:rules} includes the remaining rules).